 While we plan to pursue additional regulatory approvals, it is uncertain whether tebentafusp will receive further marketing approval beyond the approval which KIMMTRAK has received in the United States, the EU, Canada and certain other territories.
 Furthermore, it is impossible to predict when or if tebentafusp for the treatment of advanced melanoma or adjuvant uveal (ocular) melanoma, IMC-F106C, IMC-I109V, IMC-M113V, IMC-P115C, IMC-T119C, IMC-R117C, or IMC-S118AI, or any of our future product candidates, will prove effective and safe in humans or will receive regulatory approval.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete pre-clinical studies and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 The outcome of pre-clinical development testing and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results.
 Moreover, pre-clinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in pre-clinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.
 Our pre-clinical studies and future clinical trials may not be successful.
-From time to time, we may publish interim top-line or preliminary data from our clinical trials.
-Interim data from clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrolment continues and more patient data become available.
-Preliminary or top-line data also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
-As a result, interim and preliminary data should be viewed with caution until the final data are available.
-Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
+From time to time, we may publish interim top-line or preliminary data from our clinical trials are subject to the risk that one or more of the clinical outcomes may materially change as patient enrolment continues and more patient data become available.
+Preliminary or top-line data also remain subject to audit and verification procedures that may result in the final data are a